The high-tech equivalent of Conspicuously Light Patch.

 Happens in the various Zoids anime series as well, with varying degrees of success.
-Oddly, the least successful and most jarring integration occured in the last series, Genesis.
+Oddly, the least successful and most jarring integration occurred in the last series, Genesis.

 Generally forgivable as the CG Zoids and animated humans are rarely in the same non-cockpit shot, given the size difference between them the Zoids are usually in the background when humans are at the fore, or vice versa.
 And the Zoids looked cool.

 Rebuild of Evangelion utilizes CG for a few of the angels, with Ramiel and Sahaqiel being the most obvious examples.
 This trope was probably intended, though; the CG just makes them look all the more alien compared to the rest of the world.

 The Kirbyanime had this a lot.
 King Dedede and Escargo(o)n frequently switched from being CG'd to being animated regularly, and Kirby is (almost) never shown any other way.
 This sometimes happened with other characters as well, such as Fumu/Tiff, Bun/Tuff, Lololo/Fololo, and Lalala/Falala.
 And, of course, various machines and vehicles (the monster transporter, Dedede's tank, the Halberd, etc.) were almost always CG'd.

 Dyna Blade, the giant armor-covered Bird God, was completely CGI in her appearance.
 She was also rendered pretty realistically compared to the rest of the CGI, with gradual shading, more muted colors and highlights.
 Though a bit jarring seeing her with the other CGI and hand-drawn portions, it did lend her an otherworldly feel.